CloudeyIT/Reflex/Cloudey.Reflex.Authorization.HotChocolate/README.md

 public class User : Entity {
     // ...
-    [Guard<AvatarPolicy>] // Can be applied here to only have an effect when accessed through User public Avatar?
+    [Authorize<AvatarPolicy>] // Can be applied here to only have an effect when accessed through User public Avatar?
 Avatar { get; set; }
 }

 // Avatar.cs

-[Guard<AvatarPolicy>] // Can also be applied here to always have an effect whenever Avatar is resolved, incl. through other types public class Avatar : Entity {
+[Authorize<AvatarPolicy>] // Can also be applied here to always have an effect whenever Avatar is resolved, incl. through other types public class Avatar : Entity {
     // ...
     public bool IsPublic { get; set; }